wagtail/wagtail/docs/README.md

+# Wagtail docs

-Sphinx docs, automatically built at docs.wagtail.io when the master branch is committed to Github.
-To build locally, install Sphinx and the RTD theme:
+These are Sphinx docs, automatically built at http://docs.wagtail.io when the master branch is committed to Github.
+To build them locally, install Sphinx and the RTD theme:

     pip install Sphinx
     pip install sphinx-rtd-theme